 What is demand generation?

-Demand generation, also called "demand gen," is the marketing strategy brands use to create a demand for their product or service by creating brand awareness amongst their target audience.
+Demand generation, also called "demand gen," is the marketing strategy brands use to create a demand for their product or service by creating awareness about their brand through social media, commercials, etc. amongst their target audience.

 So the goal of demand generation is to make people aware of your product/service, brand, what problems people face, and how you can solve them.
 You would create content to talk about your areas of expertise, establish leadership in that industry to make people trust your brand, and get them interested in what you offer.

 Here are the different types of content you can create for demand generation: